-RIR Category Policy Comment AFRINIC Size /48 minimum.
-Part of the 'Provider Independent (PI) Assignment for End-Sites' policy Eligibility Minimum number of three peers connectedOpen policy for anyone to connect/peer.
-APNIC Size /48 minimum. - Eligibility APNIC members with IPv4 resources assigned under the IPv4 IXP policy, but with no IPv6 resources, automatically qualify for an IPv6 /48. - Members that do not hold an IPv4 critical infrastructure assignment from APNIC, that have existing IPv6 resources, or that wish to request more than /48 should meet the following requirement: The IXP must have a clear and open policy for others to join and must have at least three members.
+RIR Category Policy Comment Eligibility Minimum number of three peers connected Open policy for anyone to connect/peer.
+Part of the 'Provider Independent (PI) Assignment for End-Sites' policy APNIC Size /48 minimum. - Eligibility APNIC account holders with IPv4 resources delegated under the IPv4 IXP policy, but with no IPv6 resources, automatically qualify for an IPv6 /48. - Account holders that do not hold an IPv4 critical infrastructure delegation from APNIC, that have existing IPv6 resources, or that wish to request more than /48 should meet the following requirement: The IXP must have a clear and open policy for others to join and must have at least three members.
 LACNIC Size /48 minimum, no maximum. - Eligibility The IXP must have a clear and open policy for others to join and must have at least three members.
 It must also provide documentation showing that it is an IXP, list of participants, structure diagram, numbering plan and a utilization plan for the following three and six months.
 ARIN Size /48 minimum. - Eligibility Exchange point operators must provide justification for the allocation, including: connection policy, location, other participants (minimum of two total), ASN, and contact information.
 RIPE NCC Size /64 or /48. - Eligibility The IXP must have a clear and open policy for others to join and must have at least three members.